-It seems that almost every single week, beauty bloggers and skincare brands alike are promoting the latest craze in the industry; each one promising to be the gateway to flawless skin.
-But one complexion hack that is getting a lot of attention lately is both far from new and as pure and simple as it gets: good old H2O!
 It has long been said that drinking copious amounts of water can quell even the most worrisome of skin related woes.
-But interestingly enough, the reason why the skin benefits of water have seemed so buzzworthy is that despite celebs like Kim K and Jen Aniston swearing by the stuff, there are a growing group of credentialed peeps who are actually skeptical.
-So, which is it: does drinking water really help your skin?
+But interestingly enough, the reason why the skin benefits of water have seemed so buzzworthy in recent years is that despite celebs like Kim K and Jen Aniston swearing by the stuff, there are a growing group of credentialed peeps who are actually skeptical.
+So, which is it– does drinking water really help your skin?
 Or is that age old adage all washed up?
+Keep reading as we discuss whether or not drinking water benefits your skin.

 IN A NUTSHELL